 The Society of Gastroenterology Nurses and Associates (SGNA)

-The SGNA is the primary professional organization for GI nursing.
-While the CGRN credential now sits with ABCGN, SGNA remains the premier professional home for GI nurses and NPs – it publishes clinical practice standards, hosts the largest GI nursing conference, and offers continuing education resources that count toward CNN renewal.
+The SGNA is the primary professional organization for GI nursing, and it is a separate body from ABCGN, which administers the CGRN.
+SGNA publishes clinical practice standards, hosts the specialty’s largest GI nursing conference, and offers continuing education that counts toward CGRN recertification.
 GI NPs benefit from SGNA membership for networking, CE access, and staying current on endoscopy practice standards even though the CGRN itself is not an NP-level credential.

 Education requirements